 Golden Gate Bridge License Plate Accounts

-FasTrak saves you a dollar every time you cross the Bridge ($6.00 for FasTrak, $7.00 for billing from your plates) so if you live in the Bay Area it’s definitely the way to go.
+FasTrak saves you a dollar every time you cross the Bridge, so if you live in the Bay Area it’s definitely the way to go.

 If you’re going to be here for a week and using the Golden Gate Bridge regularly you can set up a license plate account and pre-pay for your trips.
 There are lots of ways to pay for this, and the information is covered in detail on this Bridge District page.

 Golden Gate Bridge Carpools: How to Pay

 Which Lanes: You must go through toll lane #2 at the right side of the toll plaza as you approach.
 You cannot use the usual FasTrak lanes and get the discounted fare.